wburr89/scribble/README.md

 # scribble
 Online journal

-Scribble is an online journal platform that allows users to write down their thoughts or anything they want To remember.
+Scribble is an online journal platform that allows users to write down their thoughts or anything they want to remember.